devlato/compiled-coffee/README.md

   module.exports is needed if one plans to compile it with as a regular CoffeeScript
 - *d.ts files need an indentation of 1 tab or 2 spaces*
-- referenced d.ts files have a base dir from BUILD_DIR/dist
+- referenced d.ts files have a base dir from BUILD_DIR
 - class properties are initialized in the constructor, not in the prototype
 - only simple requires are supported eg `foo = require('foo')` not `require('foo').bar` or `{foo} = require('foo')`